daq-tools/kotori/doc/source/integration/sensorwan/sensorwan-spec.rst

 Channel type
 ************

-On the last segment of a full-qualified channel specifier, the addressing scheme adds a suffix component, which designates the channel type.
+On the last segment of a fully qualified channel specifier, the addressing scheme adds a suffix component, which designates the channel type.
 It can be used to discriminate between uplink, downlink, and other message types.